ssbc/ssb-buttwoo-spec/README.md

 actual content.
 It should be noted that deletion is a whole topic in itself, this is just to note that this format also supports this case.

+### Bipf encoding

+While many encodings could be used for encoding of especially the value part, bipf is a relatively simple format.
+The JavaScript implementation is roughly 250 lines for encode and decode.
+Bipf allows the content to be reused when encoding for the database in [ssb-db2] resultating in roughly half the time used compared to existing feed format.

 [SSB]: https://ssbc.github.io/scuttlebutt-protocol-guide/
 [meta feeds]: https://github.com/ssb-ngi-pointer/ssb-meta-feeds-spec